If the proper image is not displaying on your HD receiver, the following items should be considered:

 Does the automation system provide "Next Up" data?

 Automation systems that provide next up data allow the middleware to send "lookahead=true" queries to TagStation to fetch images for upcoming events.
 Your HD equipment can then begin transmitting the image to receivers before the corresponding audio begins playing.

-Timely delivery of images over HD requires images to be broadcast ahead of audio events due to the limited bandwith available for HD transmission.
-Broadcasting images ahead of an audio event is possible with automation systems that support “next up” capability.
-If you are running a system that does not support “next up” capability, expect a delay between the start of the audio/text within the HD receiver, and the presence of the image.
+If you are running a system that does not support “next up” capability, delivery of an audio event's associated image does not begin until the audio event starts playing.
+Expect a delay between the start of the audio/text within the HD receiver, and the presence of the image.

-If an audio event is too short, the associated image is not likely to arrive for display before the next event begins.
-Delivering the image in this scenario would create an image "traffic jam" that results in a disparity between the audio broadcast and the visual displayed on the receiver.
+If an audio event is too short, the associated image is not likely to arrive before the next audio event begins.
+Delivering the image in this scenario would create an image "traffic jam" that results in a disparity between the audio event and the visual displayed on the receiver.

 Tune In factors